-The Comprehensive Economic Development Strategy (CEDS) includes the City of Peoria and covers the five county region of Greater Peoria consisting of Logan, Mason, Peoria, Tazewell, and Woodford counties.
-The CEDS was developed in 2012-2013 through a collaboration of public and private partners in Greater Peoria led by an economic development consulting firm, Vital Economy, and managed by the Greater Peoria Economic Development Council.
+The Comprehensive Economic Development Strategy (CEDS) includes the City of Peoria and covers the five-county region of Greater Peoria consisting of Logan, Mason, Peoria, Tazewell, and Woodford counties.
+The CEDS 2015 -2019 was approved on August 17, 2016 and developed by the Greater Peoria Economic Development Council through a regional collaboration of public and private partners.

-The CEDS includes four main goals: a) Act Regional, b) Expand Economic Performance, c) Improve Human Capital, and d) Value & Enhance Quality of Life.
+The CEDS 2015 -2019 includes four main goals: a) Act Regional, b) Expand Economic Performance, c) Improve Human Capital, and d) Value & Enhance the Quality of Life.
 These goals and their supporting strategies facilitate the creation, attraction, retention, and expansion of business and industry and should serve to reduce the unemployment rate, reduce the employability gap, and improve access to capital for small businesses.